 The cost estimate referred to above takes into account that sectors not on the carbon leakage list are also eligible for some free allocation.

-For each installation in the EU ETS, the amount of free allocation is calculated based on a formula where its production quantity (in tonnes of product) is multiplied with the benchmark value for that particular product (measured in emissions per tonne of product).
+In phase 3 of the EU ETS, for each ETS installation, the amount of free allocation is calculated based on a formula where its production quantity (in tonnes of product) is multiplied with the benchmark value for that particular product (measured in emissions per tonne of product).

 Since the benchmarks are based on the performance of the most efficient installations, only the most efficient installations in each sector receive enough free allowances to cover all their needs.

-Article 10a(6) of the revised ETS Directive gives Member States the possibility to compensate the most electro-intensive sectors for increases in electricity costs as a result of the EU ETS, through national state aid schemes.
+Article 10a(6) of the ETS Directive allows Member States to compensate the most electro-intensive sectors for increases in electricity costs as a result of the EU ETS, through national state aid schemes.

 The European Commission has published guidelines to ensure that such measures are in line with EU state aid rules.
 The Commission must approve the national schemes before any aid can be granted.